Laminate Countertop Care and Maintenance

-Soap, water and proper care will keep the surface beautiful for many years.
+Soap, water, and proper care will keep the surface beautiful for many years.

 More information can be obtained at the individual laminate manufacturers web sites.
 Links to laminate manufacturers can be found on our ‘Contact Us | Links page’ for your convenience.

-Notice: When designing or replacing an exisiting laminate top, it is very important to, keep the placement of a laminate seam or miter seam as far away as possible from the sink.
+Notice: When designing or replacing an existing laminate top, it is very important to, keep the placement of a laminate seam or miter seam as far away as possible from the sink.
 Water contact over a repeated period of time can lead to a failure of the laminate joint and swelling of the substrate.
 Water penetration in a laminate joint is not covered by any warranty.